 There are 6 building facades in this collection of gingerbread templates, and two different tree templates.

 Ready to start baking?
-Remember, here's the recipe for my favorite gingerbread house dough, and download the Free Printable Gingerbread House Village Candle Holder Templates in a zip file here.
+Remember, here's the recipe for my favorite gingerbread house dough, and download the Free Printable Gingerbread House Village Candle Holder Templates in a single PDF file here.

 Happy gingerbread season!!

 I wrote a book all about gingerbread!
 So if you want to make a gingerbread house but have never done it before, my book is packed with recipes, tips, and tricks we've used through decades baking thouands of gingerbread houses.